STAY INSPIRED

 Powder coating is mainly used for the coating of metals, such as household appliances, aluminum extrusions, and automobile and bicycle parts.
 However, recent advancements have allowed for its application on non-metallic substrates like plastics, composites, carbon fiber, and MDF (medium-density fibreboard).

-This process offers several advantages over traditional painting, including a thicker coating without running or sagging, minimal volatile organic compounds (VOCs) emissions, and the ability to create a wide range of specialty effects that would be impossible to achieve with other coating processes.
+Powder coating offers a thicker coating without running or sagging, minimal volatile organic compounds (VOCs) emissions, and the ability to create a wide range of specialty effects.

 3DSPRO Powder Coating Service for 3D Printed Metal Part